nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    <br/>
    • Cannot begin or end with a hyphen.
    <br/>
-   • Must be between 4 to 39 characters long
+   • Must be 5 to 32 characters long
    <br/>
 3. Telegram Handle Conventions:
    <br/>
-   • Can contain the letters a-z, digits 0-9 and underscores.
+   • Can contain the letters a-z or A-Z, digits 0-9 and underscores.
    <br/>
-   • Must be 5 to 39 characters long.
+   • Must be 5 to 32 characters long.
    <br/>
 * Edits name, Telegram and GitHub fields of user's profile.
 * If the prefix of the field to be edited is mentioned, then its parameters cannot be left empty.